UBICUA-JSSI/ssiddi/README.md

 The Data Model of SSI Service Registry represents a three-layer structure:
 - **White Pages** that contain descriptions of accredited public entities, including name, discovery URLs, contact info, etc. Note that each accredited public entity can play two roles, i.e. Publisher and Subscriber, being a Subscriber in one context and a Publisher in another one.
 - **Yellow Pages** that contain descriptions of SSI Services, including taxonomies, policies, etc. In other words, this element can be called a SSI Service Catalogue following the ideas discussed in the [SSI Governance whitepaper](https://www.researchgate.net/publication/348325716_Decentralized_SSI_Governance_the_missing_link_in_automating_business_decisions).
-- **Green Pages** that contain technical details of SSI Services, including schemas, credential definitions, etc. At the further maturity state of the SSI model, a description language, i.g.
-Identity Service Description Language (ISDL), can be created for these reasons.
+- **Green Pages** that contain technical details of SSI Services, including schemas, credential definitions, etc. At the further maturity state of the SSI model, a description language, e.g. Identity Service Description Language (ISDL), can be created for these reasons.
 Actually, SSIDDI relies on the raw descriptions done in the DID and VC specifications.

 The corresponding data structures are specified below.